Norby99/voice-assistant/README.md

 # voice-assistant
-This is my voice assistant Patric!
+This is my voice assistant Patrick!

 You can add commands and even modify his name